Fort Wilkins Historic State Park

-Fort Wilkins Historic State Park is a historical park operated by the Michigan Department of Natural Resources at Copper Harbor, Michigan.
+Fort Wilkins Historic State Park is a historic preservation and public recreation area operated by the Michigan Department of Natural Resources at Copper Harbor, Michigan.
 The park preserves the restored 1844 army military outpost, Fort Wilkins, which was placed on the National Register of Historic Places in 1970.
 The state park's 987 acre include camping and day-use facilities as well as the Copper Harbor Lighthouse, built in 1866.
 The park is a "Cooperating Site" of the Keweenaw National Historical Park.

 History

 Copper Harbor is located at the northern tip of the Keweenaw Peninsula, bordering Lake Superior.
 It is one of the best natural harbors in Keweenaw County and was a quick focus of attention after copper was discovered on the peninsula in the 1830s.
 In the early 1840s, a copper rush took place that saw a flood of fortune-seekers moving to the peninsula.
 The U.S. government was concerned about possible disorder and violence, and lake shipping interests asked the government to build an aid to navigation so that essential supplies could be shipped in and the copper moved out.
 In 1844, Fort Wilkins was established at the direction of Secretary of War William Wilkins.